marklogic-community/corb2/README.md

 **<a name="DECRYPTER"></a>DECRYPTER** | Must implement `com.marklogic.developer.corb.Decrypter`.
 Encryptable options include **XCC-CONNECTION-URI**, **XCC-USERNAME**, **XCC-PASSWORD**, **XCC-HOSTNAME**, **XCC-PORT**, and **XCC-DBNAME** <ul><li>`com.marklogic.developer.corb.PrivateKeyDecrypter` (Included) Requires private key file</li><li>`com.marklogic.developer.corb.JasyptDecrypter` (Included) Requires jasypt-*.jar in classpath</li><li>`com.marklogic.developer.corb.HostKeyDecrypter` (Included) Requires Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files</li></ul>
 **<a name="PRIVATE-KEY-FILE"></a>PRIVATE-KEY-FILE**  | Required property for PrivateKeyDecrypter.
 This file should be accessible in the classpath or on the file system
 **<a name="PRIVATE-KEY-ALGORITHM"></a>PRIVATE-KEY-ALGORITHM** | (optional) <ul><li>Default algorithm for PrivateKeyDecrypter is RSA.</li><li>Default algorithm for JasyptDecrypter is PBEWithMD5AndTripleDES</li><ul>
+**<a name="HOST-KEY-DECRYPTER-CIPHER"></a>HOST-KEY-DECRYPTER-CIPHER** | (optional) The cipher transformation used by HostKeyDecrypter for encryption and decryption.
+Accepts a simple algorithm name (e.g., `AES`) or a full transformation string (e.g., `AES/GCM/NoPadding`).
+Default is `AES`. **Note:** Changing this value after values have been encrypted will prevent those values from being decrypted — re-encrypt all values before switching ciphers.
 **<a name="JASYPT-PROPERTIES-FILE"></a>JASYPT-PROPERTIES-FILE** | (optional) Property file for the JasyptDecrypter.
 If not specified, it uses default `jasypt.proeprties` file, which should be accessible in the classpath or file system.

 #### com.marklogic.developer.corb.PrivateKeyDecrypter